raynergoh/BeatTheMarket/docs/architecture.md

 - **Fill-Forward Equity History**: If one account has sparse NAV data, the merger fills gaps using the last known value
 - **Transfer Deduplication**: Internal transfers between accounts are identified and netted to avoid double-counting
 - **Preserve Original Values**: Per-share prices are NOT converted (preserved for display)
+- **Gap Detection**: Detects missing business days in equity history and returns warnings to the UI

 ---